Thank-You Note Tips for Children

 - Remember, though they’re getting older, the fun shouldn’t dry up.
 Try to keep things light-hearted with a little cocoa, cookies, and music.

-- Check early on to see if she has all the materials she’ll need: notepaper, pen, envelope, the correct addresses and stamps.
-Allow her to tell you if she has all the right items.
+- Check early on to see if she has all the materials she’ll need: notepaper, pen, envelope, the correct addresses, and stamps.
+Allow her to tell you if she has all the right items or what she needs.

 - If the kids feel like creating something unexpected or out of the ordinary—go with it.
 As long as it isn’t going to confuse or offend their grandparents.

-- A hand written thank-you note is the best choice.
-But if your son always “talks” to his Aunt Marie over e-mail, it’s OK to send thanks online.
+- A handwritten thank-you note is the best choice, but if your son always “talks” to his Aunt Marie via email or visual chat, it’s okay to send thanks online.